EngineerGuy314/TWITS/README.md

 "Trivial WSPR Information To Sondehub"
 ------------

-A simple program to extract pico-balloon flight data from wspr.live and send it to the Sondehub database.
+A simple C program to extract pico-balloon flight data from wspr.live and send it to the Sondehub database.
 It is intended to be run periodically from a cron job.
 The cron setup passes your flight's callsign and relevant channel information as arguments to the program.
 For tracking multiple flights simply add multiple instances to the crontab**.

 The goal was to make the program extremely straightforward and self contained.
 It is not reliant on any external frameworks or other runtime-environments.
 The intended use case is to run on an embedded device such as an OpenWRT based wireless router.